 Perspectives includes a process for an employee to make specific asks about the kind of input they are looking for, which helps them be more effective in asking, and further dials down the threat, Friedman says.
 And feedback now goes directly to the employee without a supervisor reviewing and distilling it first, and it’s no longer anonymous.

-“Now it’s truly peer feedback—you’re getting insightful comments directly from peers versus through your manager only,” says Jay Clem, general manager of Human Resources IT in Microsoft Digital whose team built the Perspectives application for HR.
+“Now it’s truly peer feedback—you’re getting insightful comments directly from peers versus through your manager only,” says Jay Clem, whose team built the Perspectives application when he was general manager of Human Resources IT in Microsoft Digital.
 “Perspectives is focused on providing specific and actionable feedback to help you grow.”

 “Within Perspectives, we are able to serve up suggestions in the interface for a few more people that they might want to ask to give them feedback,” he says.
 “The idea is to suggest people they wouldn’t normally think of.”